ENCCS/julia-for-hpc/content/overview.rst

 in the Julia REPL or IDEs with Julia extensions, including VSCode.
 If you are unsure how to enter a particular character, you can copy-paste it into Julia's help mode to see the LaTeX-like syntax.
-For a full list of supported symbols see
-`this page in the Julia docs <https://docs.julialang.org/en/v1/manual/unicode-input/>`__.

 .. code-block:: julia